IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Daniel_Negreanu" target="_blank">Daniel Negreanu</a><span style="color:Chartreuse">(professional poker player)</span>

->“Certainly, if the entire world decided to become vegan tomorrow, a whole host of the world's problems would disappear overnight.
+>“Certainly, if the entire world decided to become vegan tomorrow, **a whole host of the world's problems would disappear overnight**.
 Climate change would decrease by 25 percent, deforestation would cease, rainforests would be preserved, our water- and air-quality would increase, life-expectancy rates would increase, and our rates of cancer would plummet, so certainly, with that one action of becoming vegan you are quite effectively making the world a better place.”

 ― <a href="" target="_blank">Moby (Richard Melville Hall)</a><span style="color:Chartreuse">(musician and animal rights activist)</span>

->“Many years ago, when I was **merely** a vegetarian, I met the great <a href="https://en.wikipedia.org/wiki/Cesar_Chavez" target="_blank">Cesar Chavez</a>, and he said to me: "If you are interested in preventing animal suffering, the first thing you should give up is eggs and milk, because the animals who produce those foods lead the most unhappy lives.
+>“Many years ago, when I was **merely a vegetarian**, I met the great <a href="https://en.wikipedia.org/wiki/Cesar_Chavez" target="_blank">Cesar Chavez</a>, and he said to me: "If you are interested in preventing animal suffering, the first thing you should give up is eggs and milk, because the animals who produce those foods lead the most unhappy lives.
 You would do better to eat meat and stop eating eggs and dairy products."
 I was shocked, since I had no intention of eating meat but had never thought of giving up eggs or dairy products.
 But when I looked into it I realized he was right, and now, years later, after I have studied the matter up close, I know for certain that he was completely correct about the cruel treatment of the animals raised for such products.
 The advantages of a vegan diet are enormous for our health, for the environment, for the animals themselves.”

 ― <a href="https://en.wikipedia.org/wiki/Jeffrey_Moussaieff_Masson" target="_blank">Jeffrey Moussaieff Masson</a><span style="color:Chartreuse">(author)</span>